pulumi/pulumi-slack/docs/installation-configuration.md

 ---
 title: Slack Setup
-meta_desc: Information on how to install the Slack provider.
+meta_desc: Installation and configuration for the Pulumi Slack provider.
 layout: installation
 ---